pkporto/pkporto/README.md

-Works at Compass.UOL.
+Works at PagoNxt.
 Degree in Game Development and studiyng Information Systems at UFRA (Universidade Federal Rural da Amazônia).